berachain/docs/apps/core/content/learn/help/faqs.md

 # Berachain Frequently Asked Questions ❓

-## How well does Berachain perform?
+## What do Berachain's performance metrics look like?

 Berachain has the following properties:

 - Block time: Block times varies, for latest feel free to check it out at <a :href="config.testnet.dapps.beratrail.url">{{config.testnet.dapps.beratrail.name}}</a>.
-- Transactions per Second (TPS): This can vary but the following should help with the number of possible transactions (Block gas limit (30m) / Average gas limit per txn) / Block time (2s) = Txn/s.
+- Transactions per Second (TPS): This can vary but the following should help with the number of possible transactions (Block gas limit (30m) / Average gas limit per txn) / Block time (2s) = TPS.
 - Finality: Instant finality

 ## What is a DEX?